 -

-Beat eggs in a large bowl and then mix in choice of chopped meat, stir fried veggies, and arrowroot powder.
+Beat eggs in a large bowl and then mix in your choice of chopped meat, stir fried veggies, and optional arrowroot powder (leave out if avoiding starch or on the GAPS diet).

 -